20 January 2020

 For more information about Sylvia Townsend Warner and Valentine Ackland, visit the Sylvia Townsend Warner Society website.

 Watch our video, in which we explain how we chose the stories for this collection, and why they’re probably not for children.
+And if you’re interested in the cover, watch this short conversation with the Mary Evans Picture Library about how we chose it.

 Greer Gilman wrote the Introduction.
 She is the author of Moonwise and Cloud & Ashes, and two critically-acclaimed novellas about the poet Ben Jonson, as well as poetry and criticism.
 Her fantasy fiction, rooted in British myth and ritual, has won the Tiptree, World Fantasy, and Shirley Jackson Awards.
 She wrote the Foreword for the Handheld Press edition of Kingdoms of Elfin.
 Watch Greer read an extract from ‘The Duke of Orkney’s Leonardo’.